danielduberg/irob_assignment_1/README.md

       sleep()
 ```

-You should be able to implement this in around 80-100 lines of Python code.
+You should be able to implement this in around __80-100 lines of Python code__.

 #### [OPTIONAL] Callback based approach